mc51/Clipster-Desktop-Py/README.md

 pip install clipster-desktop
 ```

-Alternatively, install the latest version from GitHub:
+Alternatively, install the latest version from GitHub.
 Copy and paste the following in the console to clone the git repo and start the `install.sh` script:

 ``` bash
 git clone https://github.com/mc51/Clipster-Desktop.git && cd Clipster-Desktop && sh install.sh